Updated: March 2, 2021 10:10:49 pm

 Can an employer also claim exemption from this 75% recruitment restriction?

-How will government keep a check if employers are abiding by 75% reservation rule?
+How will the government check if employers are abiding by 75% reservation rule?

 Every employer will have to furnish a quarterly report on the designated portal and mention details about local candidates employed and appointed during that period.
 The reports furnished by the employer will be scrutinised by the authorised officers not below the rank of Sub-Divisional Officers.
 These officers shall have the powers to call for any record, information or document in possession of any employer for the purposes of verifying the report furnished by them.
 The officer will also have the right to enter the employer’s work premises to examine any record, register, document if the officer has a reason to believe that the employer has committed an offence under this Act or the rules made thereunder.